scribbletune/scribbletune.com/_pages/clip.md

 In this example we explicitly set the notes of the C major scale in the 4th octave.
 Thanks to [tonal](https://github.com/danigb/tonal), Scribbletune also has a method to generate scales directly and output an array which you can then manipulate with JavaScript Array functions.

+{:#pattern}

 ###### pattern `{String}`

 This is the most important parameter for the clip method's object.
-It abstracts away the MIDI _note on_ and _note off_ events along with the individual note durations into a nifty 3 character instruction language made up only of `x`, `-`(hyphen) and `_`(underscore).
+It abstracts away the MIDI _note on_ and _note off_ events along with the individual note durations and few other nifty characters to form a simple instruction language.
+It is made up only of `x`, `-`(hyphen), `_`(underscore), `[`, `]` and the letter `R`(for randomly setting a note - or not - in the specified position).
 This is native to Scribbletune and it's used in multiple ways across the Scribbletune library.
 Here's an example of what a pattern looks like and what it means:

 ```
 xxxx